aviacommerce/avia-docs/content/docs/frontend-install.md

         // @import './custom_themes/custom4/_custom4.scss';
         // @import './custom_themes/custom5/_custom5.scss'
     ```

-    ```css
-        DO NOT IMPORT THE THEME INSIDE THE COMPONENTS TO USE VARIABLES.
-AS THAT WILL INCLUDE ENTIRE CSS BUILD INSIDE THAT COMPONENT.
+    > DO NOT IMPORT THE THEME INSIDE THE COMPONENTS TO USE VARIABLES.
+AS THAT WILL INCLUDE ENTIRE THEME INSIDE THAT COMPONENT.
+RESULTING IN BIGGER BUILDS.
-    ```